tomaszrudnik/soc-home-lab/detections/process-execution/logic.md

 Field extraction for this log source may be incomplete or unavailable, depending on the ingestion method.

-For this reason, all core detection logic operates directly on raw XML data (`_raw`) using regular expressions, rather than relying on extracted fields such as:
+For this reason, all core detection logic operates directly on raw XML data (`_raw`) using token-based matching and lightweight regular expressions, rather than relying on extracted fields such as:

 - NewProcessName
 - ParentProcessName
 - CommandLine